jpetazzo/pipework/README.md

 the first container, and retain it to use it for the other containers.

+## Setting a default gateway

+If you want *outbound* traffic (i.e. when the containers connects to the outside world) to go through the interface managed by Pipework, you need to change the default route of the container.

+This can be useful in some usecases, like traffic shaping, or if you want the container to use a specific outbound IP address.

+This can be automated by Pipework, by adding the gateway address after the IP address and subnet mask:

+    pipework br1 $CONTAINERID 192.168.4.25/20@192.168.4.1

 ## Connect a container to a local physical interface

 Let's pretend that you want to run two Hipache instances, listening on real